mstykow/cloud-app-factory/README.md

 The answer provided by this toy example is this:

 1. Collect user input via a form on a website
-1. Send this input to a Lambda function on which we run AWS CDK to generate a custom CloudFormation template.
+1. Send this input to a Lambda function running AWS CDK to generate a custom CloudFormation template.
 1. Return the template to the web application and deploy, destroy, and update the required infrastructure through the AWS CloudFormation SDK.
 Credentials to do so can be obtained via a custom user pool or, not implemented here, a federated login.

 ## Toy Example